GBR-RL/PPO-LunarLander/README.md

 ---

 ## 📚 License
-This project is open-source and available under the [MIT License].
+This project is open-source and available under the MIT License.

 ---